Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Conclusions

 The results obtained in this paper shed light on the implications of the effects of imaginary rotation obtained in the context of first-principle lattice simulations and constitute the basis for the analysis of more complicated systems, e.g., free fermions or the chiral phase transition in the effective QCD models such as the Nambu--Jona-Lasinio model or nonlinear sigma models.
+Extending the present analysis to the case of Dirac fermions is a logical avenue of future research \cite{Palermo:2021hlf}.